clearroad/clearroad-api/guide/source/includes/_clearroad_class.md

 options.localStorage.accessToken | Access token (if required) | No
-options.database | Name of the database when the objects will be stored | No options.useQueryStorage | Use if the localStorage does not support query | No
+options.database | Name of the database when the objects will be stored | No options.useQueryStorage | Use if the localStorage does not support query | No options.debug | Log to console replication steps between local and remote storage | No

 ### Local Storage Types